AdekunleShokunbi/STUDENT-PERFORMANCE/README.md

 4. There should be revision of preperatory courses being used or other approaches that aligns to student learning style should be explored.

 5. ## P.S:
-6. *I have also attached the file here
+6. I have also attached the Excel file here